Jerry Reed (baseball)

 Jerry Maxwell Reed (born October 8, 1955), is an American former professional baseball pitcher.
-He pitched for nine seasons in Major League Baseball (MLB), during 1981–1990.
+He pitched for nine seasons in Major League Baseball (MLB) from 1981 to 1990.

 Career

 Pre-MLB career

 Reed was originally drafted out of Enka High School in Candler, North Carolina, by the Minnesota Twins.
-He was chosen in the 11th round of the 1973 MLB draft, but did not sign, instead opting to attend Western Carolina University, where he threw the first no-hitter in the school's history.
+He was chosen in the 11th round of the 1973 MLB draft, but did not sign, instead opting to attend Western Carolina University (WCU), where he threw the first no-hitter in the school's history.
+He had a 10–0 record in 1977 for the Catamounts.
+He was inducted into the WCU Athletics Hall of Fame in 1994.

 After four years at WCU, Reed was again drafted by the Philadelphia Phillies in the 22nd round of the 1977 MLB draft.
-He played the next four seasons in their farm system before earning a September call-up in 1981.
+He played the next four seasons in the minors before earning a September call-up in 1981.